-Dependence Upon the Developer, Lot Owners and Homebuilders: The growth of the tax base is dependent upon additional development of lots in the District and the construction of homes thereon.
-The Developer is under no obligation to continue to market, or improve, or to develop tracts of land.
-Thus, the furnishing of information related to the proposed development by the Developer should not be interpreted as such a commitment by the Developer.
-The District makes no representation about the probability of development continuing in a timely manner or about the ability of the Developer, or any other subsequent landowner to whom such party may sell all or a portion of its holdings within the District, to implement any plan of development.
-Furthermore, there is no restriction on the Developer's right to sell its land.
-The District can make no prediction as to the effects that current or future economic or governmental circumstances or regulations may have on any plans of the Developer.
-Failure to construct taxable improvements on developed lots and tracts or failure of the Developer to develop their land would restrict the rate of growth of taxable value in the District.
-See "THE DEVELOPER."
+Dependence Upon the Developers, Lot Owners and Builders: The growth of the tax base is dependent upon additional development of lots in the District and the construction of homes thereon.
+The Developers are under no obligation to continue to market, or improve, or to develop tracts of land.
+Thus, the furnishing of information related to the proposed development by the Developers should not be interpreted as such a commitment by the Developers.
+The District makes no representation about the probability of development continuing in a timely manner or about the ability of the Developers, or any other subsequent landowner to whom such party may sell all or a portion of its holdings within the District, to implement any plan of development.
+Furthermore, there is no restriction on the Developers' right to sell their land.
+The District can make no prediction as to the effects that current or future economic or governmental circumstances or regulations may have on any plans of the Developers.
+Failure to construct taxable improvements on developed lots and tracts or failure of the Developers to develop their land would restrict the rate of growth of taxable value in the District.
+See "THE DEVELOPERS."